gregwebs/StateTree/README.md

 #### Typescript

-StateTree leverages TypeScript to reduce bugs in the implementation.
+StateTree leverages TypeScript to reduce bugs in the implementation and in user code.
 If you are a TypeScript user you can use the provided types to move some errors from runtime to compile time and also to have better autocompletion.
 If you are not a TypeScript user, just ignore the non-js files.

-### Background

-StateTree was developed for managing the state of a [single-page client-side UI](https://apps.facebook.com/yaptvguide) where the user is able to navigate around the entire UI.
-There are few illegal state transitions in such a scenario.
-Rather than have the user wire an event for every transition, you simply goto the state you would like with state.goTo() There is one function to restrict state transitions: `onlyEnterThrough`.

-After success with application state, I wanted to use StateTree for more traditional FSM tasks.
-An experimental signal (event) implementation is now available in statetree.signal.js When this extension matures StateTree should be suitable for any state machine problem.

 ### Alternatives

 * Stativus is a fully-featured statechart library.
 * If you are using Sproutcore or Ember, they have their own statechart library with a dependency on the frameworks.
-* [statechart](https://github.com/DavidDurman/statechart).
-Limitations: does not offer concurrent substates.
+* [statechart](https://github.com/DavidDurman/statechart): does not offer concurrent substates.

 StateTree is MIT licensed and does not require any frameworks (but does currently have a lodash/underscore dependency).

-I passed on the latter statechart library over because it was originally in somewhat of an abandoned state.
-It was undocumented and GPL licensed, but it has since been switched to an MIT license and documentation has been added.
+When StateTree was originally authored, the latter statechart library was in somewhat of an abandoned state, undocumented, and GPL licensed.
+It has since been switched to an MIT license and documentation has been added.

-I have reviewed other libraries, but Stativus is the only one I have used.
-Stativus requires you to define state transtition events, which is required for certain use cases, but burdensome for some of mine.
-I ran into buggy or undefined behavior with Stativus where no error was thrown, but things just didn't work in the way I thought they would, and I had great difficulty tracking the issue down in the source code and decided it would be better just to roll my own solution.
+Stativus has buggy or at least undefined behavior where no error is thrown, and no log message is given, but the library doesn't work as expected.
+Tracking down these issues in the source code was very difficult, which motivated the creation of StateTree.